The seasonal event known colloquially as the Yosemite Firefall is perhaps the most impressive natural phenomenon to occur in any US National Park.

 SHASTA-TRINITY NATIONAL FOREST PHOTOGRAPHY GUIDE

-I have already covered the reason the illusion exists.
-However, there are many other factors that determine whether or not you will experience the event on any given evening.
+There are many factors that will determine whether or not you will experience the Yosemite Firefall event on any given evening.

 As best you can, try to plan your visit(s) with all of the following factors considered.